Managing Finances as a Graduate Student

 - Avoid overspending on restaurants, coffee, and other “small” expenses; over time, these expenses add up quickly.
 Meal planning and cooking at home can be a budget-friendly alternative; many online resources exist that cater to specific diets.

 - Shop online to get the best deals on textbooks.
 The CSULB University Bookstore has some helpful suggestions on its Textbook Options page.
 Many online retailers (like Amazon, Chegg, Abebooks, and Ebay) offer substantial savings on textbooks.
-Also, online book aggregator sites (like BIGWORDS and DealOZ) allow you to compare the prices offered by different retailers, and the CSULB BeachBookCompare service allows you to customize such comparisons by the exact course you’re enrolled in.
+Also, online book aggregator sites (like BIGWORDS) allow you to compare the prices offered by different retailers, and the CSULB BeachBookCompare service allows you to customize such comparisons by the exact course you’re enrolled in.
 Finally, the CSULB University Bookstore, along with many online retailers, also allows you to rent textbooks.

 - Carpool or use public transportation to get to campus.
 CSULB offers free Long Beach Transit TAP (Transit Access Pass) cards to all currently enrolled students.
 You can use the extra time to catch up on your reading!